AnOliveBranch/SoupRoles/README.md

 A single message can have multiple buttons, up to 25.
 This is a limitation of Discord itself.
 Each button can be used for its own role menu (with up to 25 role options), allowing for up to 25 different role menus on a single message.

+You'll need Discord developer mode enabled to get the message ID to use the bot.
+In the Discord client, go to Settings -> Advanced -> Developer Mode to enable it

 # Command Usage

 ## Embed Command